San Juan de los Morros: Climate

 Based on the beach/pool score, the best time of year to visit San Juan de Los Morros for hot-weather activities is from late May to late March.

-Average Temperature

-In San Juan de Los Morros, the moist season is oppressive and overcast, the dry season is humid and mainly cloudy, and it's miles warm yr round.
-During the direction of the yr, the temperature commonly tiers from 18°C to 35°C, hardly ever going underneath 16°C or growing above 38°C. Based at the beach/pool score, the satisfactory time of yr to go to San Juan de Los Morros for warm-climate sports is from past due May to past due March.

 Clouds

 In San Juan de Los Morros, the average percentage of the sky covered with clouds varies significantly over the course of the year.

 The clearest part of the year in San Juan de Los Morros begins around December 12; It lasts 3.3 months and ends around March 21.

 The clearest month of the year in San Juan de Los Morros is January, during which time the sky is clear, mostly clear, or partly cloudy, on average 37% of the time.

 The cloudiest part of the year begins around March 21; it lasts 8.7 months and ends around December 12.

 The cloudiest month of the year in San Juan de Los Morros is May, during which the sky is overcast or mostly cloudy, on average, 80% of the time.